 Without options, the name and value of each shell variable are displayed in a format that can be reused as input for setting or resetting the currently-set variables.
 Read-only variables cannot be reset.
 In posix mode, only shell variables are listed.
 The output is sorted according to the current locale.
 When options are specified, they set or unset shell attributes.
-Any arguments remaining after the options are processed are treated as values for the positional parameters and are assigned, in order, to $\$1, \$2, \dots, \$n$.
+Any arguments remaining after option processing are treated as values for the positional parameters and are assigned, in order, to $\$1, \$2, \dots \$n$.
 Options, if specified, have the following meanings: